-In Fig.~\ref{fig:NoIRS}, we plot the EE performance versus the number of the IRS elements ($K$) when the number of UEs in each cluster equals to ten ($M=10$).
+In Fig.~\ref{fig:NoIRS}, we plot the EE performance versus the number of the RIS elements ($K$) when the number of UEs in each cluster equals to ten ($M=10$).
 We achieve the best EE performance with the P-PPO algorithm despite the value of $K$.
-When the number of IRS elements becomes higher (e.g., $K>25$), the methods based on the C-PPO algorithm are more effective than the ones using the DDPG algorithm.
+When the number of RIS elements becomes higher (e.g., $K>25$), the methods based on the C-PPO algorithm are more effective than the ones using the DDPG algorithm.
 In contrast, for a smaller value of $K$, the methods based on the C-DDPG algorithm are better than the centralised learning with the C-PPO algorithm.
-For all values of $K$, the best performance can be achieved with P-PPO algorithm, which demonstrates the fact that the P-PPO algorithm is stable and practical for every environmental setting under the joint optimisation of power allocation at UAVs and the phaseshift matrix at IRS.
+For all values of $K$, the best performance can be achieved with P-PPO algorithm, which demonstrates the fact that the P-PPO algorithm is stable and practical for every environmental setting under the joint optimisation of power allocation at UAVs and the phase-shift matrix at RIS.

-The EE performances of the DDPG algorithm versus episodes for different number of IRS elements using the centralised learning and parallel learning are shown in Fig.~\ref{fig:NoIRS_DDPG}) and Fig.~\ref{fig:NoIRS_PDDPG}, respectively.
-With the higher number of IRS elements, the performance increase while the convergence rate is still similar for both centralised and parallel approaches.
+The EE performances of the DDPG algorithm versus episodes for different number of RIS elements using the centralised learning and parallel learning are shown in Fig.~\ref{fig:NoIRS_DDPG} and Fig.~\ref{fig:NoIRS_PDDPG}, respectively.
+With the higher number of RIS elements, the performance increase while the convergence rate is still similar for both centralised and parallel approaches.
 The result converges after about $600$ episodes when the \emph{exploration} is set to $3$ and $\psi = 0.99995$.
-Thus, depending on the specific purpose, we can deploy the configurable IRS with fast learning.
+Thus, depending on the specific purpose, we can deploy the configurable RIS with fast learning.